Ofsted Inspection Grades Explained: What Outstanding, Good, Requires Improvement, and Inadequate Mean for Your Children's Home

 At a Glance

-Ofsted grades children's homes under the Social Care Common Inspection Framework (SCCIF) across three judgement areas — the overall experiences and progress of children, how well children are helped and protected, and the impact and effectiveness of leaders and managers — and combines them into a single overall grade: Outstanding, Good, Requires Improvement to Be Good, or Inadequate.
-Outstanding and Good open commissioning doors and command premium fee rates; Requires Improvement to Be Good triggers a follow-up inspection within 12 months and visible commissioning caution; Inadequate triggers enforcement action under Regulations 17–22 of the Care Standards Act 2000 and can end in suspension or cancellation of registration.
-Homes are inspected at least once per inspection year, and the grade sits on the public Ofsted register where every commissioner, funder, and prospective parent will see it.
+Ofsted grades children's homes under the Social Care Common Inspection Framework (SCCIF) — Outstanding, Good, Requires Improvement to Be Good, or Inadequate.
+Outstanding and Good command premium fee rates; Requires Improvement triggers a full follow-up inspection within 12 months; Inadequate triggers enforcement under Regulations 17–22 of the Care Standards Act 2000, up to suspension or cancellation.
+Homes are inspected at least once per inspection year and the grade is published.

 Clear, practical guide to the four Ofsted inspection grades for children's homes — how each grade is decided, what it means for commissioning and fee rates, and what it takes to move up a grade.